freeipa/freeipa/workshop.rst

     REMOTE_PORT: 42499

-The ``REMOTE_USER`` variable in the request environment indicates that there is a logged in user, and who that user is.
+The ``REMOTE_USER`` variable in the request environment indicates that there is a logged-in user and identifies that user.

 Populating request environment with user attributes
 ----------------------------------------------------

-Applications need to know more than just the username of a logged in user.
-They want to know the user's name, send mail to their email address and perhaps know their group memberships or other attributes.
-In this section we will use mod_lookup_identity_ to populate the HTTP request environment with variables providing information about the authenticated user.
+Applications need to know more than just the username of a logged-in user.
+They want to know the user's name, to send mail to their email address and perhaps to know their group memberships or other attributes.
+In this section, we will use mod_lookup_identity_ to populate the HTTP request environment with variables information about the authenticated user.

 .. _mod_lookup_identity: http://www.adelton.com/apache/mod_lookup_identity/

-mod_lookup_identity retrieves user attributes from SSSD (via D-Bus).
+``mod_lookup_identity`` retrieves user attributes from SSSD (via D-Bus).
-Edit ``/etc/sssd/sssd.conf``; enable the SSSD ``ifp`` *InfoPipe* responder, permit the ``apache`` user to query it, and configure the attributes to expose.
+Edit ``/etc/sssd/sssd.conf``; enable the SSSD ``ifp`` *InfoPipe* responder, permit the ``apache`` user to query it, and configure the attributes that you want to expose.
 Add the following configuration to ``sssd.conf``::

   [domain/ipademo.local]